-I've been in love with researching traditional uses of nettles around the world, and soup is one of the standbys that seem to be omnipresent wherever nettles are eaten.
+I've been in love with researching traditional uses of nettles (ortigas in Spanish) around the world, and soup is one of the standbys that seem to be omnipresent wherever nettles are eaten.

 This delicious Spanish nettle soup scented with Jamon Serrano and thickened with cornmeal is a bit different than others I've come across, and can make for a nice variation if you're used to having your nettle soup pureed.